-To register, parents will bring their Parent
+To register, parents will bring their Parent Provider Agreement to the Licensed Home Child Care office located at:

-Provider Agreement to the Licensed Home Child Care office located at 186 Chippewa Street West to receive a registration package.
+- 186 Chippewa Street West, North Bay or, - 140 Durham Street, Sudbury to receive a registration package.
 All forms must be returned one week prior to your child beginning child care.
 It is crucial that all information be completed, including payment authorization with either banking or credit card information, immunization record and emergency contacts to ensure the safety of your child.
 If a child's care is being paid for by more than one payer/account, both payers must sign our pre-authorized agreement.